DelazJ/QGIS-Documentation/docs/training_manual/vector_analysis/basic_analysis.rst

 In the next lesson, we will look at how to calculate the shortest distance along roads from one point to another.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |calculateField| image:: /static/common/mActionCalculateField.png
-   :width: 1.5em
-.. |indicatorFilter| image:: /static/common/mIndicatorFilter.png
-   :width: 1.5em
-.. |majorUrbanName| replace:: Swellendam
-.. |toggleEditing| image:: /static/common/mActionToggleEditing.png
-   :width: 1.5em